 In case the title is confusing, there are no doughnut-like ingredients in these cookies.
 They are simply cookies that look like doughnuts.
 Or, doughnut cookies, as it were.
+Or do you say donut cookies?
 Now, I’ve nothing against doughnuts.
 Really.
 If given a choice between a cookie and a Dunkin Donuts chocolate creme… I’d likely go for the doughnut, I admit that freely.
 But I have a very long history of putting stuff on cookies that looks like other stuff (like the entire cast of The Simpsons, for example).

 how to make doughnut cookies:

 cut-out cookie dough and royal icing

 circle cookie cutter (about 2 1/2 to 3 inches)

 mini circle fondant cutter (about 1/2 inch)

 *You can choose any frosting color(s) you like, of course.
 I used Americolor soft gel paste (Electric Pink).
 Find the rest of the items in the baking aisle of the craft store.
 Click HERE for tips where to buy cookie decorating supplies.